oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Resources/doc/reference/behat-tests.md

 3. ```class``` namespace for element class.
 It must be extended from ```Oro\Bundle\TestFrameworkBundle\Behat\Element\Element```
 4. ```options``` it's an array of extra options that will be set in options property of Element class

+#### Feature isolations

+Every feature has interact with application, can perform CRUD operation and thereby modify database data.
+Before start test execution, dump of current state of database will be proceed.
+After every feature, database will restore from dump.

 ### Configuration